therealnicoroshi/modlist/README.md

    In addition to the tweaks recommended above people have removed the ENB from the list to trade graphical fidelity for frame rate.

-   I have seen this list play on a 1080ti trading ENB and reshade for Community Shaders.
+   I have seen this list play on a 1080ti trading ENB for Community Shaders.

    It has also been reported to play on a graphics card that only has 8GB of VRAM.
 YMMV.

    We do have a topic in the Discord for people to discuss what they have done to get it to run on hardware below the recommended minimum.

+   If you have a NASA computer and want there is a Global Illumination Reshade preset on the Discord that I personally use for your enjoyment.
+It will eat 15-20 FPS so make sure you have that to spare or are using something like Puredark's AIO upscaling and frame gen to make up the difference.

 ***